strikerdlm/aeromedical-multiagent/README.md

 ## 🆘 Support

 For technical support or questions about the framework:
-- Check the logs in `prompt_enhancer.log` for detailed error information
+- Check the logs in `prompt_enhancer.log` for detailed error information.
-- Refer to `IMPROVEMENTS.md` for recent enhancements and changes
+- Refer to `IMPROVEMENTS.md` and `PRISMA_FEATURE.md` for recent enhancements and changes.
-- Ensure all required environment variables are properly configured
+- Ensure all required environment variables are properly configured.

 **⚠️ For questions about the research nature of this project or its limitations, please consult with qualified aerospace medicine professionals.**
 ---

 *This framework represents ongoing research in AI-assisted evidence review for aerospace medicine.
 It is designed to augment, not replace, expert medical and safety judgment.*